-Women’s participation rate in the labour market (the percentage of women of working age who are employed or seeking work) in the UK has steadily increased from 57% in 1971 to 76% in 2001 (IES 1995).
-More than 90% of the increase in women’s employment in the 1970s and 80s was in part-time work.
+Women’s participation rate in the labour market (the percentage of women of working age who are employed or seeking work) in the UK has steadily increased.
+Compared to 1971, when 53% of women aged 16-64 were in employment, the figure stood at 67% in 2013.

 Since the 1970s, there have been several advances to address inequalities and discrimination at work that have historically affected women in the UK.
 Women have successfully gained rights to maternity leave and pay, campaigned against sexual harassment at work and to extend the initial equal pay legislation of 1970 to close loopholes.